foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

-Cell Temperature Connector on the |foxBMS Slave|
+Cell Temperature Connector on the |Slaves|
 ------------------------------------------------

 The connector indicated as ``Temperature sensor connector (24 pin)`` in :numref:`fig. %s <slave_diagram>` is used to